TennoAndy/fs-nextjs-ai-promptverse/README.md

 ## Link to Deployed Version

-You can access the deployed version of FE-Andros-News [here](https://fs-nextjs-ai-promptverse.vercel.app/).
+You can access the deployed version of PromptVerse [here](https://fs-nextjs-ai-promptverse.vercel.app/).

 ## User Profiles